Hello health seekers

 Some simple detox practices that can easily be followed at home include:

-A mid morning snack on a detox may include a handful of activated raw nuts with a low GI pice of fruit such as an apple, pear or a half cup of organic berries which are packed full of anti-oxidants.
+- A mid morning snack on a detox may include a handful of activated raw nuts with a low GI piece of fruit such as an apple, pear or a half cup of organic berries which are packed full of anti-oxidants.

 Other things you can add to your detox include:

-For those wanting further support and a thorough and tailored detox or weight loss plan, an appointment to see me can be arranged by either dropping me a line via email at:
+For those wanting further support and a thorough and tailored detox or weight loss plan, an appointment to see me can be arranged by either dropping me an email through my contact me page or booking an appointment here.